tskit-dev/tutorials/_sources/phylogen.md

 (sec_phylogen_tree_in_sequence)=
 ### Trees are always part of a tree sequence

-In tskit, all trees are stored as a "tree sequence" of correlated trees.
-This allows easy extension of the library to multiple trees produced e.g. by hybridization.
+In {program}`tskit`, all trees are stored as a "tree sequence" of correlated trees.
+This extends naturally to multiple trees, such as those produced by hybridization.
 In the simplest case, however, the tree sequence can contain just a single tree.
-This can be obtained using the {meth}`~TreeSequence.first()` method.
+This tree can be obtained using the {meth}`~TreeSequence.first()` method.

 ```{code-cell}
 :"tags": ["hide-input"]